 The costs of developing major information systems that are expected to provide an economic benefit to the Corporation are deferred to future periods.
-These information system expenditures are stated at cost net of accumulated amortization and accumulated impairment losses and are amortized on a straight-line basis over five years unless the useful life is deemed to be shorter, starting the month after the asset becomes available for use.
+These information system expenditures are stated at cost net of accumulated amortization and accumulated impairment losses and are amortized on a straight-line basis over five years unless the useful life is deemed to be longer, but in no case shall the useful life exceed 10 years, starting the month after the asset becomes available for use.